 Travis Kalanick, Uber's brash and embattled CEO, is out.

-After months of pummeling bad news for Kalanick and his eight-year-old ride-hailing startup, pressure from investors in the near-$70 billion company have forced Kalanick to relinquish his role.
-In the wake of allegations and investigations of systemic sexual discrimination at Uber as well as a series of public relations disasters and serious legal accusations, Kalanick had last week announced he would take a leave of absence.
-That wasn't enough for investors who worried about how quickly the company could pick itself back up and find new leadership with its founder lurking in the background.
-Now, Uber will be able to offer candidates for the key CEO and chief operating officer positions full control of a company with a presence in 76 countries and billions in the bank.
-Kalanick will retain his seat on the board along with his influential voting shares of the company's stock.
+After months of pummelingly bad news for Kalanick and his eight-year-old ride-hailing startup, pressure from investors in the near $70 billion company forced him to relinquish his role.
+In the wake of a major investigation into systemic discrimination at Uber and a related series of public relations disasters, on June 13, Kalanick announced that he would take a leave of absence.
+That wasn't enough for the investors who worried about how quickly the company could pick itself back up and find new leadership with its founder lurking in the background.
+Now Uber will be able to offer candidates for top executive positions full control of the company, which has a presence in 76 countries and counting.
+Kalanick will retain his seat on the board along with his voting shares of the company's stock.

-What happened—and what happens next—at Uber will likely be stuff of business-school case studies for years to come.
-Uber, despite its massive size, faces difficulties that include everything from its profitability to its legal battles with regulators and competitors.
+What happened, and what happens next, will be the stuff of business-school case studies for years to come.
+Uber faces difficulties that include everything from its profitability to peacekeeping—with its force of drivers providing millions of rides—to protracted legal battles with government regulators and competitors.
 And it must reboot its culture, something that will take some time if the recommendations of an exhaustive investigation by former U.S. Attorney General Eric Holder's law firm are any indication.

-Technology is advancing so rapidly that, at this point, it is always going to outpace the law, the government or the public's capacity to fully understand its ramifications.
-If Uber's stunning stumble proves anything, it's that in the absence of any rule makers that can keep up with them, the architects of the new economy–which may be another way of saying, the new world–must hold themselves accountable.
+In a recent TIME story, my colleague Katy Steinmetz and I framed the troubles at Uber as a test of some of Silicon Valley's long-held values.
+Technology is advancing so rapidly that, at this point, it is always going to outpace the law as well as the public's capacity to fully understand its ramifications.
+If Uber's stunning fumbles prove anything, it's that in the absence of rulemakers who can keep up, the architects of the new economy--which is just another way of saying the new world--must hold themselves accountable.

-There is another, more personal lesson in the story of Kalanick: what is to be learned from the examples of icons like Steve Jobs or Bill Gates.
-Kalanick had a reputation for being a jerk.
-This brawler persona was useful for Uber which, unlike other giant tech firms such as Google and Facebook, it was born into conflict—with lawmakers, workers, and competitors.
-But it also frequently went too far and reportedly engendered an aggressive culture that, according to Holder, provided cover for misbehavior of the worst sort.
+There is another, more personal lesson in the story of Kalanick, compared with the examples of icons like Steve Jobs or Bill Gates.
+Kalanick had a reputation for being argumentative.
+A recent Fortune cover story used another A-word commonly attached to Kalanick in the Valley.
+This brawler persona was useful for Uber, which, unlike other giant tech firms, was born into conflict: opposition to lawmakers, competitors and the media is in the company's DNA.
+But it also frequently went too far and reportedly engendered an aggressive, misogynistic culture that, according to Holder's findings, provided cover for misbehavior and transgressions of the worst sort.

 Jobs and Gates were also famously difficult.
-Former Time editor Walter Isaacson's biography of Jobs is replete with examples of the "Bad Steve," from baroque insults (Google: "Steve Jobs FDA" for one particularly NSFW example) to impossibly high standards.
-Gates too was famously aggressive, building Microsoft into the dominant software company of its sometimes through quasi-monopolistic tactics.
+Former TIME editor Walter Isaacson's biography of Jobs is replete with examples of "Bad Steve," from baroque insults (Google "Steve Jobs FDA" for one particularly florid example) to impossibly high standards.
+Gates, too, was hard-charging, building Microsoft into a dominant company through sometimes quasimonopolistic tactics.
 As they do, these myths have outgrown reality over time.
-And, because they're salacious, they obscure the truth of both Jobs and Gates as complicated human beings.
-Selectively drawing from them excuses for fundamentally confrontational leadership is a mistake.
+And because they're salacious, they obscure the truth of both Jobs and Gates as complicated human beings.
+Using them to justify fundamentally confrontational leadership is a mistake.

-It is more instructive is to study their full arcs.
+It is more instructive to study their full arcs.
 In the monomyth, the hero must experience a period of painful exile in order to return to his community with the power to change things.
-"The descent into Hell is easy," wrote Virgil, "but to climb back up and reach the rarer air, there lies the difficulty, there the labor."
-Jobs and Gates could not become world-changing figures without having descended into metaphorical Hell.
+"The descent into Hell is easy," wrote Virgil, "but to retrace your steps and to come out into the upper air, this is the deed, this is the labor."
+Jobs and Gates could not become world-changing figures without first having descended.
 For Jobs, it was being fired from Apple and founding NeXT.
 For Gates, it was the humbling United States v.
-Microsoft Corp. anti-trust case of the early-2000s.
-What they did after, pulling off the greatest corporate turn around in the history of capitalism and creating one of the most impactful philanthropic institutions ever, respectively, can only be understood and mined for lessons keeping the full picture in view.
+Microsoft Corp. antitrust case that was settled in 2001.
+What Jobs and Gates did afterward--pulling off the greatest corporate turnaround in the history of capitalism and creating one of the most impactful philanthropies ever, respectively--can be understood and mined for insight only by keeping the full picture in view.

 All leaders need a certain amount of guile and toughness.
 Inventing the future is dangerous business, after all.
 Kalanick, who at 40 is considerably older than many other Silicon Valley founder types, may or may not come out of this exile a different person.
-But for founders trying to learn the lessons of the giants that came before them, studying the lows along with the highs is essential.
+But for founders trying to learn the lessons of the giants who came before, the lows are more instructive than the highs.